HIT-CNC/CNC-Handson-211/NetworkPolicies/12-deny-all-non-whitelisted-traffic-from-the-namespace.md

 - List of `egress` rules is an empty array: This causes all traffic (including DNS resolution) to be dropped if it’s originating from Pods in `default`.

-Save this manifest to `default-deny-all-egress.yaml` and apply:
+Check this manifest to `default-deny-all-egress.yaml` and apply:

 ```sh
 $ kubectl apply -f default-deny-all-egress.yaml